IN THIS ARTICLE

 While not required, the following is highly recommended when using Qumulo Shift for AWS S3:

-- Configure a bucket lifecycle policy in S3 to abort any incomplete multipart uploads older than several days.
-This ensures that any storage consumed by incomplete parts of large objects left by failed or interrupted replication operations is cleaned up automatically.
+- Configure a bucket lifecycle policy in S3 to abort any incomplete multipart uploads older than several days to ensure that any storage consumed by incomplete parts of large objects left by failed or interrupted replication operations is cleaned up automatically.
+If a Qumulo Shift replication job to Amazon S3 is interrupted by a user or an unrecoverable error, the cluster will make a best effort attempt to clean up incomplete multipart uploads whether or not a bucket lifecycle policy is in place.

 - For best performance when using a Qumulo cluster in AWS, configure a VPC endpoint to S3.
 For on-premises Qumulo clusters, AWS Direct Connect or another high-bandwidth, low-latency connection to S3 is recommended.